Veomett/project-assignment-3-iroadtrip-ljurca/README.md

 remove(): This method removes a qNode from a queue.

 decrease(): Called by findMinPath().
 This method updates the distance to every vertex adjacent to "u".
-Because all of the vertexes in findMinPath() are intialized to infinity, any valid neighbor will "decrease" in distance when their real distance is updated in the queue.
+Because all of the distances in findMinPath() are intialized to infinity, any valid neighbor will "decrease" in distance when their real distance is updated in the queue, as well as its position in the queue.

 deleteMin(): Called by findMinPath().
 The node with the minimum distance is always stored at the front of the queue.
 So, this method removes the first node from the queue, but stores the vertex of the head node.